xd2287/transformers/docs/source/en/model_doc/convbert.md

 This model was contributed by [abhishek](https://huggingface.co/abhishek).
 The original implementation can be found
 here: https://github.com/yitu-opensource/ConvBert

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [convbert](https://huggingface.co/models?other=convbert)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)